 First-time Firework retailers holding a license need to know they are subject to inspections to ensure they comply with their terms.

-A new legislation that come into force in 2010, called (The Pyrotechnic Articles Safety Regulations 2010) it redefines certain legal requirements for fireworks, their sales and labeling.
-You can read the legislation here.
+A new legislation that comes into force in 2010, called (The Pyrotechnic Articles Safety Regulations 2010) it redefines certain legal requirements for fireworks, their sales, and labeling.

 Are you working through Fireworks Beginners guide, return back to it here for Lesson 7:.
 Or, if you prefer to Use the exploring links in the above menu.